Python tarfile directory traversal

 Like to comment?
 Feel free to send me an email or reach out on Twitter.

 Did this or another article help you?
 If you like and can afford it, you can buy me a coffee (3 EUR) ☕️ to support me in writing more posts.
 In case you would like to contribute more or I helped you directly via email or coding/troubleshooting session, you can opt to give a higher amount through the following links or adjust the quantity: 50 EUR, 100 EUR, 500 EUR.
-You'll be able to get a receipt for your business.
+All links redirect to Stripe.